tireymorris/tireymorris.github.io/content/home.md

 I'm **Ty Morris**, a Software Engineer in Austin, TX.
 Here's my <a href="/assets/resume.pdf" target="_blank">resume</a>!

-I specialize in full-stack development, primarily with React or Preact on the frontend, and Python and Ruby on Rails on the backend.
+I specialize in full-stack development, primarily with React or Preact on the frontend, and Python or Rails on the backend.

 I attended the University of Texas at Austin from 2014 to 2017 and received a B.S. in Computer Science.